purvalpatel/kubernetes-tutorial/Security.md

 echo "fs.inotify.max_user_instances=8192" | sudo tee -a /etc/sysctl.conf
 echo "fs.inotify.max_user_watches=524288" | sudo tee -a /etc/sysctl.conf
 ```
+Another issue:
+- i have removed **prometheus** and **kiali** from the istio then it was stopped working. after adding it again it started again to get exec /bin/bash logs in falco pod. the investigation of this is pending.
 ### How to send alerts
 Below is the Falco Stack.
 ```